-- (xiii) Modification of Relief from a Development Standard.
-A Housing Development may request up to a-20% relief from a numerical based Development Standard or a deviation from a non-numerical based Development Standard contained in Chapter 1 of this Code, an Overlay, a Specific Plan, a Q Condition, or a D Condition.
-Housing Developments requesting this incentive must provide landscaping for the Housing Development that meets a minimum of 30 points under the Landscape and Site Design Ordinance, equivalent to 10% more than otherwise required by Section 12.40 of this Code, and the Landscape and Site Design Point System.
+- (xiii) Relief from a Development Standard.
+A Housing Development may request up to 20% relief from a Development Standard contained in Chapter 1 of this Code, an Overlay, a Specific Plan, a Q Condition, or a D Condition.
+Housing Developments requesting this incentive must provide landscaping for the Housing Development that meets a minimum of 30 points under the Landscape and Site Design Ordinance Section 12.40 of this Code, and the Landscape and Site Design Point System.
 This incentive may be requested more than once, but shall require the use of an Incentive for each request. - a.
 Exception.
 This incentive shall not apply to standards that regulate FAR, Height, yards/setbacks, ground story requirements, signs, parking in front of buildings, or usable open space.
 This incentive shall not apply to a Designated Historic Resource(s), or a Non-Contributing Element(s) as defined in LAMC Section 13B.8.1.C of Chapter 1A of this Code. - (xiv) Senior Independent Housing.
 In lieu of otherwise applicable limitations, a Housing Development or Senior Citizen Housing Development that also meets the definition of Senior Independent Housing may be permitted in any zone that would otherwise allow a Housing Development.
-In addition, a Senior Independent Housing development that qualifies as a Shared Housing Building shall be treated the same as a Shared Housing Building. - (g) Public Benefit Options.
+In addition, a Senior Independent Housing development that qualifies as a Shared Housing Building shall be treated the same as a Shared Housing Building.

+(g) Public Benefit Options.
 A Housing Development shall be granted any number of Public Benefit Options pursuant to the provisions described below in addition to the Base Incentives established in LAMC Section 12.22 A.37(e) and the Additional Incentives described in LAMC Section 12.22 A.37(f).
-Housing Developments located in Sea Level Rise Areas, Very High Fire Hazard Severity Zones, or the Coastal Zone shall not be eligible for the Public Benefit Option described in LAMC Section 12.22 A.37(g)(3) or LAMC Section 12.22 A.37(g)(4). - (1) Child Care Facility.
-A Housing Development that includes a Child Care Facility located on the premises of, as part of, or adjacent to, the Housing Development, and that complies with the requirements set forth in Government Code Section 65915(h)(2) shall be granted either of the following: - (i) An additional Density Bonus that is, for purposes of calculating residential density, an increase in the floor area of the Housing Development equal to the floor area of the Child Care Facility included in the Housing Development; or
+Housing Developments located in Sea Level Rise Areas, Very High Fire Hazard Severity Zones, or the Coastal Zone shall not be eligible for the Public Benefit Option described in LAMC Section 12.22 A.37(g)(3) or LAMC Section 12.22 A.37(g)(4).

+(1) Child Care Facility.
+A Housing Development that includes a Child Care Facility located on the premises of, as part of, or adjacent to, the Housing Development, and that complies with the requirements set forth in Government Code Section 65915(h)(2) shall be granted either of the following:

-- (ii) An additional Incentive on or off-from the Additional Menu of Incentives or not listed on the Menu of Incentives that contributes significantly to the economic feasibility of the construction of the Child Care Facility; or - (iii) Notwithstanding the Public Benefit available under this Subparagraph section, pursuant to California Government Code Section 65915(h)(3), a Density Bonus or Incentive for a Child Care Facility shall not be provided if it is found, based on substantial evidence, that the community has adequate Child Care Facilities. - (2) Commercial Off-Site.
-Pursuant to California Government Code Section 65915.7, a commercial development may request a development bonus set forth in California Government Code Section 65915.7 (b) if the commercial developer directly contributes affordable housing, or enters into a contract for partnered housing described in 65915.7(c) with a housing developer to construct affordable housing.
-If a commercial developer partners with a housing developer, an agreement, subject to approval by the Department of City Planning, shall identify exactly how the commercial developer will contribute affordable housing.
+- (i) An additional Density Bonus that is, for purposes of calculating residential density, an increase in the floor area of the Housing Development equal to the floor area of the Child Care Facility included in the Housing Development; or - (ii) An additional Incentive from the Menu of Incentives or not listed on the Menu of Incentives that contributes significantly to the economic feasibility of the construction of the Child Care Facility; or - (iii) Notwithstanding the Public Benefit available under this Subparagraph, pursuant to California Government Code Section 65915(h)(3), a Density Bonus or Incentive for a Child Care Facility shall not be provided if it is found, based on substantial evidence, that the community has adequate Child Care Facilities.